 The venerable city of Bologna is home to Italy’s (and the world’s) oldest university and today welcomes nearly 80,000 students.
 It also gave the world that dietary essential known to English-speakers as “spag bol”: Spaghetti Bolognese served with Parmesan cheese.
 However, as locals from the Emilia-Romagna region will be quick to point out, internationally popular sauce-heavy variants of spaghetti bolognese are much different from the real local pasta served with meat sauces (ragù).

-Located at the center of the country, the cuisines of both North and South mingle in Rome, Italy’s capital.
+Located at the centre of the country, the cuisines of both North and South mingle in Rome, Italy’s capital.
 And while food is not the only reason why you will love international student life in Rome, it’s a pretty convincing one.
 As throughout Italy, amazingly good food can be found in the smallest osteria (inn), and usually at student-friendly prices, too.

 Pecorino romano, the local alternative to parmesan cheese, flavours the excellent soups and pasta dishes of the Lazio region.
 Onions, garlic and many different herbs give Roman dishes their rich body.
-Roman gnocchi (dumplings) made from flour or semolina are a local speciality, and a favourite not only of students at Rome’s Tor Vergata University.
+Roman gnocchi (dumplings) made from flour or semolina are a local speciality, and a favourite not only of students at Rome’s Sapienza University.
 They are a great hunger-appeaser and also invite an afternoon nap to recover from intensive studies and exam preparation.

 Napoli (Naples) is known as the birthplace of Italian pizza, and the popular pizza margherita: Its ingredients basil, mozzarella and tomato represent the colours of the Italian flag (green, white, red).
 Neapolitan pizza has made such an impact in the world’s food culture that it is recognised by UNESCO as an “intangible world heritage”.
 And in Naples, it surely isn’t only students at the local University of Naples Federico II who regularly flock to traditional pizzerias like the famous Da Michele.
+This is also the region of the mozzarella di bufala and of lush desserts such as the pastiera napoletana and babà.

 Sicilian and Southern Italian cuisine are more focused on fish rather than meat.
 A popular choice not only for vegetarians is caponata, a sweet-and-sour vegetable dish made from aubergines and olives, best combined with pasta.
 Sicily is also known for its tasty cannoli: crispy dough tubes filled with sweet ricotta cheese.
 And just the right snack in-between lectures!